hazelgrove/hazelnut-dynamics-agda/README.md

 a slightly generalized version of Barendrecht's convention, which we used in our POPL17 mechanization as well for the same reason.

+Since our base type system is bidirectional, the judgments defining it are mutually recursive.
+That means that anything type-directed is very likely to also be mutually recursive.
+The grammar of internal expressions is also mutually recursive with the definition of substitution environments.
+All told, a fair number of theorems are mutually recursive as this percolates through.
+We try to name things in a suggestive way, using `x-synth` and `x-ana` for the two halves of the same theorem.

+## Postulates

+We have benign postulates in two places:

+- First, we postulate function extensionality in [Prelude.agda](Prelude.agda), because it is known to be independent from Agda and we use it to reason about contexts.

+- Second, in [continuity.agda](continuity.agda), we postulate some judgemental forms and theorems from our POPL17 mechanization in order to demonstrate the connections to it described in the paper.
+We also postulate some glue code that allows us to use those theorems in this work.

 ## Meta Concerns
 - [all.agda](all.agda) is morally a make file: it includes every module in every other file, so running `$ agda all.agda` on a clean clone of this